Williams Mfg. Co. Montreal, Canada, 1892 – serial no.5995

-Another great and successful design by Parker Wellington Kidder, who had previously designed the Franklin (seen in this collection).
+Another excellent and successful design by Parker Wellington Kidder, who had previously created the Franklin.

-The Empire was a wonderful typewriter, great to type on, very reliable and not too large or heavy.
-It sold very well, with many surviving examples.
+The Empire was a superb typewriter, comfortable to use, highly reliable, and neither too large nor heavy.
+It sold very well, and many examples have survived.

-It was manufactured by The Williams Manufacturing Co., which made sewing machines and typewriters in two factories, one in Montreal, Canada and the other in Plattsburgh, New York.
-In America it was called the Wellington typewriter.
-The Montreal factory is still standing and is now a fine condominium residence.
-The detail images below, show the close up of the Montreal factory as it appeared on their letterhead in 1899 and how it appears today.
+It was manufactured by The Williams Manufacturing Co., which produced both sewing machines and typewriters in two factories: one in Montreal, Canada, and the other in Plattsburgh, New York.
+In the American market, the machine was known as the Wellington typewriter.
+Remarkably, the Montreal factory still stands and has since been converted into an elegant condominium residence.
+The detail images below show the factory as it appeared on their 1899 letterhead and how it looks today.

 “The Empire is built to withstand hard use and merciless abuse.”